Reading time: 5 minutes

 Unfortunately, the super work test and the work test exemption can be a little tricky to understand, so here’s a simple guide to the key points.

-In May 2020, Superannuation Legislation Amendment (2020 Measures No. 1) Regulations 2020 changed this requirement and began the process of aligning the work test requirement with the eligibility age for the Age Pension.
+The Superannuation Legislation Amendment (2020 Measures No. 1) Regulations 2020 finally changed this requirement by lifting the threshold at which the work test applied to age 67.
+It also began the process of aligning the work test requirement with the eligibility age for the Age Pension.
 (The Age Pension age is currently legislated to increase from age 66 to age 67 from 1 July 2023.
-For more information about the Age Pension age, read SuperGuide article What is the current Age Pension age?.)
+For more information about the Age Pension age, read SuperGuide article What is the Age Pension age?)

 What is the superannuation work test (and the work test exemption)?

-If you can’t meet the conditions of the work test, from 1 July 2019 there is a one-off work test exemption applying to recent retirees.
-This work test exemption allows recent retirees to make super contributions if their total superannuation balance (TSB) is less than $300,000 (see later in the article).
+If you can’t meet the conditions of the work test, from 1 July 2019 there is a one-off work test exemption recent retirees can use to make contributions.
+This work test exemption allows recent retirees to make super contributions if their total superannuation balance (TSB) is less than $300,000 (see later in this article).

 What are the super work test rules?